alegiuk/CR10_SW/README.md

 It's the .config file that i use on my printer that you can use as a base (the parameters set are those for the parts I am using)

 ## CAD/STL
-The files that you will need to print are included in the STL folder, I also attach the CAD (.step) models useful during assembly
+The files that you will need to print are included in the STL folder, I also attach the CAD (.step) model useful during assembly

 ## Images
 Images of both the 3d model and my physical printer